LattePandaTeam/Docs/docs/content/mu_edition/gpio_ctl.md

 | 142                    | I2C5_SCL |
 | 144                     | I2C5_SDA |

+!!!note

+    If you are using the [DFR1141 Full Eval Carrier](https://www.dfrobot.com/product-2821.html), an I2C device(IT8851 chip) with address `0x40` is already present on the `I2C2` port.
+Therefore, avoid connecting any other I2C device with the same address to this port.

+### Logic Level

-All the pins mentioned above are pulled up to 3.3 V via 2.2 kΩ resistors inside the compute module.
+All the I2C pins mentioned above are pulled up to 3.3 V via 2.2kΩ resistors inside the compute module.
+Do not apply voltages higher than 3.3V.

-## I2C Programming in Linux
+### Programming in Linux

-Please refer to the ["How to Use the I2C Pins on LattePanda Mu in Ubuntu OS"](https://www.lattepanda.com/forum/topic/336132) post in our forum.
+Please refer to the ["How to Use the I2C Port on LattePanda Mu in Ubuntu OS"](https://www.lattepanda.com/forum/topic/336132) post in our forum.

+## GPIO

-## GPIO Pinout Assignment
+### Pinout Assignment

 The LattePanda Mu compute module currently provides up to 17 GPIO pins that can be configured as either inputs or outputs.
 You can execute scripts within the system to control these GPIOs to read signals from or send signals to peripheral devices.